Lukas Franks PI

 “I don’t know.
 That’s why I’m looking for him.”

 “Stop looking,” the weasel said, “and never come to Pink Nowhere again.
 Understand?
 We make sure you do.”
 He holstered his magnum and grabbed me from behind.
-His hands felt like a vice.
-Strong for a weasel.
+His hands felt like steel vices.

-Boris began to work me over.
+Boris worked me over.
 Every punch another electric sledgehammer.
 I couldn’t breathe.
-I felt nauseous.
+I was nauseous.
 But hey, there was an upside.
+I was just being given a polite reminder.
+Body blows only.
 I got to keep my teeth.
-Body blows only.
-I was just being politely reminded.
-Still, the blows and the shocks were taking their toll.
-I was in a daze, I couldn’t see straight.
-But I’d learned how to take shit in the Unit.
-Close down your mind.
+And my pretty face.
+Still, I was getting worked over good.
+Real good.
+I couldn’t think straight, I couldn’t see straight.
+But I’d learned how to take shit like this in the Unit.
+Just close down your mind.
+If you can.

 Eventually Boris stopped pummeling me.
 The weasel let me let go.
 I dropped to the ground.
-I felt like shit.
 I felt like puking.

 “You understand now, yes?”